stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 MUD stood for "Multi User Dungeon" and it was a very hack & slash D&D sort of experience.
-Later, other people tried to make it sound more legitimate by redefining it as "Multi User DImension."
+Later, other people tried to make it sound more legitimate by redefining it as "Multi User Dimension."

 ### AberMUD